OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Details of the Results

 \section{Details of the Results}

-In Table~\ref{tab:speech_combination_modal_results}, we report results across models, modalities, and languages for all question types.
-We also present sample text and text+image results in Table~\ref{tab:msa_full} on the full dataset, comparing Gemini-Pro, Qwen-2.5 (Omni-3B), and the fine-tuned Qwen-2.5 (Omni-3B).
-In Figure \ref{fig:judge_merged}, we report LLM-Judge score across modalities comparing different models.
+We report text-only and text+image results on the full dataset in Table~\ref{tab:msa_full}, comparing Gemini-Pro, Qwen-2.5 (Omni-3B), and the fine-tuned Qwen-2.5 (Omni-3B).
+Figure~\ref{fig:judge_merged} summarizes LLM-as-a-judge scores across modalities and models.
+Table~\ref{tab:speech_combination_modal_results} further reports results across models, modalities, and languages for all question types.

+\textbf{Image Modality Improves Overall Performance} Based on our analysis, we observe that T+I performance for Arabic varieties is relatively higher than for English.
+Table~\ref{tab:oe_gain_all_models} summarizes the average T$\rightarrow$T+I improvement for open-ended QA across the four language variants.
+Adding images consistently improves LLM-as-judge scores for all models, with the largest gains for GPT-4.1 (+2.14) and GPT-5 (+1.80), followed by the fine-tuned Qwen model (+1.66).
+F1 gains are smaller overall, averaging +0.026 across models, indicating that image context improves answer quality more strongly under semantic judgment than token-level similarity.
+The only negative mean F1 change appears for Qwen-3B, although its judge score still improves by +0.81.